wxindu/reed-thesis/data/data_research.md

 - Seems like data are accessible for registered users.
 If not in UK and/or not part of an organization on the list of federation members for UK Access Management Federation, we must request username to register.
 I've sent out a request (12:40pm 9/30/2019) and it's said that they need about three working days to process the request.

+- [UPDATE] Request has been processed and successfully accessed to data.

 ### MTF (Monitoring the Future)

 - The data are publicly available at https://www.icpsr.umich.edu/icpsrweb/NAHDAP/studies/36799/version/1